Ridge2/workflows/README.md

 # Workflows
-This is my first project with the workflow mamagement lynda couse.
+This is my first project with the workflow management lynda couse.